KabukiStarship/Script2/script_protocol_specification_rfc.md

 ### Dictionary Example

 ```
-/*
- +-------------------------------------- Operation with key "let" that takes a
- |                                       Token (TKN), which is UTF-8 string
- |                                       without any whitespace or symbols.
- |                                       Operation basically creates a
- |                                       Expression that we then start writing
- |                                       to.
- |           +-------------------------- Operation Push "=DIC2" is a function
+  +-------------------------- Operation Push "=DIC2" is a function
- |           |                           with address stuff that creates a
+  |                           with address stuff that creates a
- |           |                           dictionary of size 64KB bytes with a
+  |                           dictionary of size 64KB bytes with a
- |           |                           maximum of 3 entries and pushes it
+  |                           maximum of 3 entries and pushes it
- |           |                           onto the stack.
+  |                           onto the stack.
 This Operation Push
- |           |                           gets written to the new Expression.
+  v                           gets written to the new Expression. */
- v           v                    */
-let stuff =DIC4 65536 1 {
+stuff =DIC4 65536 1 {
 /*  +--------------------------- This is a function with key "UI2".
     |       +------------------- This is a 16-bit unsigned int.
     |       |